AlexanderNelson/patientSRV/README.md

 Usage
 -----

-Replace all images in image folder and personal information in resumeBuilder.js:
+Replace all images in image folder and update code in default.ctp to change branding.

 #### User: